tokio-rs/website/content/docs/getting-started/futures.md

     /// The type of the value returned when the future completes. type Item;

-    /// The type representing errors that occured while processing the
+    /// The type representing errors that occurred while processing the
     /// computation.
     type Error;